-In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
-The new guidance is intended to reduce diversity in practice of how certain transactions are classified in the statement of cash flows.
-This standard is effective for the Company's 2018 fiscal year.
-The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.
+Effective January 1, 2018, AMP adopted ASU 2016-15 and ASU 2016-18, Statement of Cash Flows (Topic 230).
+The new standards are intended to reduce diversity in practice of how certain transactions are classified in the statement of cash flows.
+The impact to this standard reflects the Statement of Cash Flow and an additional disclosure on Restricted Cash within footnote 2.